Text

 2. CTRL+T to resize/position

-4. Select the area with the Wand Tool.
+3. Make the merged layer active and select the area with the Wand Tool.

-5. Select the photo layer and add layer mask.
+4. Select the photo layer and add layer mask.

-When you’re done, collapse the folder…
+When you’re done, collapse the photos folder…

-Texture
+Paper Texture

 Click on the paper photo below and copy the full-size image.
-Then CTRL+T to resize it to fill the canvas.

 Change the layer blend mode to Multiply, reduce opacity to 50%.